mike7549/dotfiles/README.md

 - Disable Fullscreen Message: `full-screen-api.warning.timeout` &rarr; set to 0
 - Prevent screen tearing issues: `layers.acceleration.force-enabled` &rarr; set to true
 - Disable pocket: `extensions.pocket.enabled` &rarr; set to false

+### Vivaldi Custom Theme
+1. Enable css modifications in `vivaldi:experiments`
+2. Set path to css folder in `Appearance -> Custom UI Modifications`

+#### Add custom css
+When css modifactions are enabled it is possible to inspect the browser by navigating to `vivaldi:inspect/#apps`